johnnatan-messias/blockchain-transaction-ordering/README.md

 ## Mining Pools

 * [BTC.com](https://btc.com/) is one of the top MPOs currently available.
 BTC.com claims that their transaction accelerator, in cooperation with "several leading Bitcoin Pools," can increase the probability of confirming transactions within 1 hour to 75%, within 4 hours to 98%.
-Users must pay a higher amount of money to use their service than they would typically pay via network transaction fees.
+Users must pay a higher amount of money to use their service than they typically pay via network transaction fees.
 Instead, they argue it is "based on transaction size, bitcoin price, etc." We hypothesize they might use transaction value and time (based on time or even the total number of blocks in the blockchain when they received the transaction) as a parameter for defining the acceleration fees.
 According to their webpage, this service is not refundable as they cannot trace whether a transaction was accelerated.
 * [ViaBTC](https://www.viabtc.com/) offers, on the other hand, the accelerator into two modalities.
 A free version limited to 100 requests per hour (accepts only transactions with at least 0.0001BTC/kB (10-4 BTC/kB) as the fee) and a paid one similar to the BTC.com, accepting both Bitcoin (BTC), Bitcoin Cash (BTH), and LiteCoin (LTC).
 * [Poolin](https://www.poolin.com/) claims that their service can increase the probability of confirming transactions within 1 hour to 80%.
 They accept payment via WeChat Bitcoin (BTC), Litecoin (LTC), Ethereum (ETH), DogeCoin (DOGE), Zcash (ZEC), and Dash (DASH).
 Their service is also non-refundable